scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 where $$\mathbf{s}(\mathbf{x}, t) = \nabla_{\mathbf{x}} \log p_t(\mathbf{x})$$ is the score function of $$p_t(\mathbf{x})$$.
 Here, we split the noise term $$\sqrt{2}\, d\mathbf{W}_\tau$$ into two independent Gaussian increments, $$d\mathbf{W}_\tau^{(1)}$$ and $$d\mathbf{W}_\tau^{(2)}$$, such that their sum equals the original noise: $$\sqrt{2}\, d\mathbf{W}_\tau = d\mathbf{W}_\tau^{(1)} + d\mathbf{W}_\tau^{(2)}.$$ This split is possible because Gaussian random variables satisfy the property that their sum is Gaussian, and independent Gaussians add in variance; specifically, if $$d\mathbf{W}_\tau^{(1)}$$ and $$d\mathbf{W}_\tau^{(2)}$$ are independent standard Brownian increments (each with variance $d\tau$), their sum has variance $$2\,d\tau$$, matching the original $$\sqrt{2}\,d\mathbf{W}_\tau$$.

-This decomposition now lets us directly answer the first question posed in the introduction:
+This decomposition now lets us directly answer the first question posed in the abstract:

 <blockquote class="guiding-question">How does the reverse process invert the forward process to generate data from pure noise?</blockquote>